agentitive/spellbound/assets/prompt.md

 4. `write { path, contents }`: Write (or overwrite) the given contents into the specified file.
 5. `done`: Indicate that you are done with the task.

 Respond with your thoughts as "## Thought" and your actions as "## Action".
 The next message you receive will contain the results of the previous action.
-Every message you send must contain both "Thought" and "Action" sections.
+Every message you send must contain both "Thought" and "Action" sections, with the "Action" section containing the JSON structure for the tool usage inside a markdown code block.